Attempted murder charge for stabbing suspect in wild botched carjacking of Lyft driver on Manhattan’s FDR Drive

 When the startled second driver slammed on the brakes, English jumped out and ran off down the highway, witnesses told police.

-In video viewed by The News, the suspect is seen tossing his black knapsack from the FDR Drive overpass down to South St. near Rutgers Slip more than 50 feet below.
+In video viewed by the New York Daily News, the suspect is seen tossing his black knapsack from the FDR Drive overpass down to South St. near Rutgers Slip more than 50 feet below.

 Then, seeming to contemplate the jump, he sat on the ledge before dangling by two hands.
 Eventually he let go, plummeting to the street and breaking both his legs, cops said.